victoralvesf/victoralvesf/README.md

 <h2 align="left">Hi 👋!
-My name is Victor, and I'm a QA engineer and an adventurous front-end developer in my free time.</h2>
+My name is Victor.
+I'm a former QA Engineer transitioning into Full-Stack Development, with a strong passion for building intuitive and reliable user experiences using modern web technologies.</h2>

 ###